8ta4/say/README.md

 Each day's transcript is organized by year (`YYYY`), month (`MM`), and day (`DD`).

+> What decides the transcript file, the start or end time of my audio?
+(Planned)

+`say` uses audio end time to pick the right file for your transcript.
+This makes it easier to find what you said today, even if you started talking before midnight.

 > How does this tool segment each file?

 `say` splits each file into handy chunks for easy navigation with your [Neovim plugin](https://github.com/vscode-neovim/vscode-neovim/blob/79beb2c83aaec45e87fcb543b78d8b3a7e8ff9e1/README.md#neovim-configuration).